Edge contraction

 In graph theory, an edge contraction is an operation that removes an edge from a graph while simultaneously merging the two vertices that it previously joined.
 Edge contraction is a fundamental operation in the theory of graph minors.
 Vertex identification is a less restrictive form of this operation.

 Definition

 The edge contraction operation occurs relative to a particular edge, $e$.
 The edge $e$ is removed and its two incident vertices, $u$ and $v$, are merged into a new vertex $w$, where the edges incident to $w$ each correspond to an edge incident to either $u$ or $v$.
 More generally, the operation may be performed on a set of edges by contracting each edge (in any order).

-The resulting induced graph is sometimes written as $G/e$.
-(Contrast this with $G \setminus e$, which means removing the edge .)
+The resulting graph is sometimes written as $G/e$.
+(Contrast this with $G \setminus e$, which means simply removing the edge $e$ without merging its incident vertices.)

 As defined below, an edge contraction operation may result in a graph with multiple edges even if the original graph was a simple graph.
 However, some authors disallow the creation of multiple edges, so that edge contractions performed on simple graphs always produce simple graphs.